statbiophys/bnabs_prob/README.md

 allows to get the aforementioned probabilities for each bnab.
 The output is of the same kind of that obtained in the `ig` step (apart from the `inference` folder, since here bnabs are just *evaluated* according to some IGoR models, and not used for further model inference).

-Finally, as for the `ig` step, a summary file is produced, combining for each bnab the results from igBlast annotation and from IGoR evaluation according to a certain model, recombination and hyper-mutation probabilities, and neutralization properties.
-It's this set of files that is eventually used for the final bnab analysis, i.e. the assessment of the correlation between their probability of being generated and developed, and their neutralization properties.
+Finally, as for the `ig` step, a `.IGoR_summary` file is produced, combining for each bnab the results from igBlast annotation and from IGoR evaluation according to a certain model, recombination and hyper-mutation probabilities, and neutralization properties.
+It's this set of data that is eventually used for the final bnab analysis, i.e. the assessment of the correlation between their probability of being generated and developed, and their neutralization properties, whose results are stored in a `.neutr_regression` file under the `igor_bnabs_summary` folder.